danmx/sigil/doc/sigil_verify.md

 ### Synopsis

-This command will check if session-manager-plugin is installed.
+This command will check if all dependecies are installed.
 Plugin documentation: https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html

 ```